Bernie Sanders releases 10 years of long-awaited tax returns

 A number of Sanders' rivals for the Democratic presidential nomination — including Sens.
 Kirsten Gillibrand of New York, Elizabeth Warren of Massachusetts, Kamala Harris of California and Amy Klobuchar of Minnesota — have released tax records to varying degrees.
 Gillibrand was the first candidate to release her 2018 tax returns, and her campaign released a video in which she called on other candidates to join her.

 Warren, who has also already released her 2018 tax returns, made public 10 years of tax information last year.
 Harris released 15 years of tax returns over the weekend.
-Klobuchar released her 2018 tax return on Monday and said in a campaign video that she hoped Trump, who campaigned Monday in Minnesota, would release his on his trip to the state.
+Klobuchar released her 2018 tax return on Monday and said in a campaign video that she hoped Trump, who spent the day campaigning in Minnesota, would release his own taxes on his trip to the state.
 (He didn't.)